top of page

 Introductions need to be gradual and controlled.
 Only start the introduction process once your new cat is comfortable in their new surroundings (see 'Settling In & Making Friends' Section for the signs to look out for.

-Follow the link to further information on introducing cats on International Cat Care's website
+Click the button below for further information on introducing cats on International Cat Care's website

 bottom of page